Middle East Eye

-Middle East Eye (MEE) is a United Kingdom–based media website and channel that primarily focuses on news related to the Middle East, North Africa, and the broader Muslim world.
-The ownership of the organisation is undisclosed.
-Some sources have alleged that the organisation is funded by the government of Qatar, though the organisation itself denies this.
+Middle East Eye (MEE) is a United Kingdom-based media website and channel that primarily focuses on news related to the Middle East, North Africa, and the broader Muslim world.

-Organisation history
+The governments of Saudi Arabia, the United Arab Emirates, Egypt, and Bahrain have alleged that the Qatari government covertly funds MEE, a charge which has been denied by the organization.

+History

 MEE was launched in London, England, in April 2014.
 It is formally owned by a company called M.E.E.
 Limited with a single director named Jamal Bessasso.
 Its editor-in-chief is David Hearst, a former foreign lead writer for The Guardian.
 It employs about 20 full-time staff in London as of 2017.

-According to its critics, MEE began forming in London in 2013, several Al Jazeera journalists subsequently joined the project.
+According to its critics, MEE began forming in London in 2013; several Al Jazeera journalists subsequently joined the project.
 Jonathan Powell, a senior executive at Al Jazeera, was a consultant ahead of its launch and registered the website's domain names.
 Bessasso, a Kuwait-born Palestinian living in London, who lists his nationality as Dutch at Companies House, was the sole director of MEE's parent company M.E.E.
 Limited, as well as company secretary for a few weeks in 2018.
 Bessasso was also a former director for the Hamas-controlled Al-Quds TV, which halted its operations in the Gaza Strip and Lebanon due to financial difficulties in 2019.
 Bessasso is listed as owning more than 75% of the shares and voting rights and has the right to appoint or remove directors.
 Hearst has denied that Bessasso is the owner of the news site, but refrained from divulging the real owner's identity.

-Accusations of Qatari backing

-Middle East Eye had repeatedly been accused, including by the governments of Saudi Arabia, the United Arab Emirates, Egypt, and Bahrain, of being covertly backed by the government of Qatar.
-In 2017, MEE denied receiving funds from Qatar stating that the demand was an attempt to "extinguish any free voice which dares to question what they are doing."
-In a statement responding to the demand, the publication's editor-in-chief said "MEE covers the area without fear or favour, and we have carried reports critical of the Qatari authorities, for instance how workers from the subcontinent are treated on building projects for the 2022 World Cup."